This page answers frequently asked questions about Digital Rights Management (DRM) and Xbox 360.

 A license lets you use protected content.
 Another name for a license is media usage rights.

-Licenses are automatically acquired when you download content.
-If a license is missing or has become corrupted, you can access the download history on your Xbox 360 console and redownload that content to refresh the license.
+Content licenses are downloaded when you download content.
+You can view the download history on your Xbox 360 console and redownload that content to refresh a missing or corrupted license.

-Unfortunately, you cannot transfer movie and TV show licenses from one console to another because of licensing restrictions.
+Unfortunately, you can't transfer movie and TV show licenses to a different console because of licensing restrictions.

-The term “roaming” refers to using content that you purchased on one Xbox 360 console on a different Xbox 360 console.
-For example, you might download a game from the Xbox Live Games Store to the hard drive on one console.
-Then, you attach the hard drive that contains that game to a different console.
+The term “roaming” means using content that you purchased on one Xbox 360 console on a different Xbox 360 console.
+For example, you download a game from the Xbox Live Games Store to the hard drive on one console.
+Then, you attach that hard drive to a different console.
 When you attach the hard drive to the second console and sign in to Xbox Live, you can play the game without any restrictions.

-Note To verify the content, you must use the profile that purchased the content to sign in to Xbox Live.
+Note You must use the profile that purchased the content to sign in to Xbox Live.

 Follow the troubleshooting steps at Can’t play or use previously downloaded content on Xbox 360.